5 minutes reading time

 • Sent by a public email domain address, such as @gmail.com or @hotmail.com.

 If you notice any of these, DELETE the email.
 Want to take your protection further, block the sending address.
-More information on recognizing and reporting phishing can prevent you from serious security breaches down the road.
+More information on Recognizing and reporting phishing can prevent you from serious security breaches down the road.

 Ryan Kinlough